josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_ai_black_box_inquests.md

 None is singularly mandated to:

-> Reconstruct computational reasoning chains in all AI-linked harm cases across public and private sectors.
+> Reconstruct complex AI-linked operational failures across public and private sectors under a unified investigative framework.

-The absence is not regulatory neglect.
+The absence is not necessarily negligence.
 It is architectural omission.

 AI harm exists between remits.